TheHive-Project/CortexDocs/admin/admin-guide.md

 ![update](../images/update.png)

-At the end of this process, Cortex ask for the first user creation.
+At the end of this process, Cortex asks for the first user creation.

 ![first user creation](../images/first_user_creation.png)